 Motorcycle accidents are a leading cause of serious personal injuries in Arizona.
 The design of a motorcycle offers no protection for riders in accidents.
 Although a helmet can help protect a motorcyclist from head trauma, they are still prone to life-threatening injuries.
 When a distracted or negligent driver crashes into a motorcyclist, the injured victim has the right to file a claim.

 The Phoenix motorcycle accident attorneys at Gerber Injury Law help injured parties seek justice and compensation for their damages after harmful collisions.
 If you have serious injuries or a motorcycle wreck killed a loved one, contact us 24/7 to arrange a free consultation.
 We can meet with you at one of our five convenient locations to discuss your case.
-We have firms in Phoenix, Surprise, Mesa, Scottsdale, and Avondale, Arizona.
+We have personal injury firms in Phoenix, Surprise, Mesa, Scottsdale, and Avondale, Arizona.

 At Gerber Injury Law, we have dedicated our lives to helping the injured.
 This does not only mean representing them as our clients but also preventing future auto accidents in the Phoenix community by pushing for institutional changes.
 Part of our commitment to the community involves keeping track of the most common causes of Arizona motorcycle accidents.
 In 2019 alone, the Arizona Department of Transportation reported 2,676 motorcycle accidents.
 Identifying crash causes can help address risks in the future.

 These are common driver errors that lead to motorcycle collisions in the City of Phoenix.
 If a negligent driver caused your crash, his or her insurance company may be responsible for your bills.
 Other common causes have to do with dangerous road defects, such as potholes and loose gravel, that can be disastrous for motorcyclists.
-Our Phoenix personal injury attorneys can investigate your crash for signs of causation.
-Then, we can help you build a claim against the at-fault party in pursuit of fair injury damages.
+Our experienced Phoenix personal injury attorneys can investigate your crash for signs of causation.
+Then, we can help you build an injury claim against the at-fault party in pursuit of fair injury damages.

-Negligent drivers are liable, or legally responsible, for most serious motorcycle collisions in Arizona.
+Negligent drivers are liable, or legally responsible, for most serious motorcycle collisions in the state of Arizona.
 A motor vehicle driver may have to pay for damages after a motorcycle crash if he or she was negligent and reckless in causing the collision.
 All drivers in Arizona must carry minimum amounts of bodily injury and property damage liability insurance.
 This insurance will cover your damages if the at-fault driver’s insurance company accepts your claim.

 If something else caused your motorcycle accident, such as a road defect, a party other than the driver may be liable.
 The City of Phoenix is responsible for maintaining the integrity of its public roads and highways.
 If a pothole, uneven shoulder, dangerous construction zone, loose gravel, missing guardrail, obstructed sign or another road defect caused your accident, the city could be liable.
 The city may have to pay for your motorcycle accident if it reasonably should have discovered and remedied the defect before your wreck.